ZacharyWesterman/paisley/README.md

 - `@param` : Indicate a function parameter of a specific type.
 This is a type hint and is not enforced.
 - `@return` : Indicate a function return value of a specific type.
 - `@mutate` : Indicate that this function mutates the given variable(s) (e.g. `#@mutate var1 var2`)
-- `@allow-elision`: Allow this function to be overridden by external code.
+- `@allow_elision`: Allow this function to be overridden by external code.
 - `@export` : Don't mark this function or variable as dead code.
 Only used when running Paisley as a language server.
 - `@plasma`: Apply the `--plasma` flag to the current compilation unit.
 - `@shell`: Apply the `--shell` flag to the current compilation unit.